Backup & Import

 - High-resolution avatars

-- Per-contact notification and calendar-sync settings
+- Per-friend notification offsets, Birthday Alarm choices, alarm sounds, friend-timezone reminders, and calendar-sync settings

 This is the closest option to a full restore.